judaro13/jruby_mahout/README.md

 recommender.recommend(2, 10, nil, {:expire_in => 3600}) # expire the cache in 3600 seconds
 ```

-If you want to use rescorer, you can use this example:
+If you want to use rescorer, you can see this example:
 ``` ruby
 params = {:similarity => "PearsonCorrelationSimilarity", :recommender => "GenericUserBasedRecommender", :neighborhood_size => 5, :redis => {:url => 'redis://localhost:6379'}}
 recommender = JrubyMahout::Recommender.new(params)